PO Box 2453

 1956 Chevrolet Bel-Air.
 This car is one beautiful ride, but that was not always the case.
 Doc bought the car in the mid 80’s for $1,500 and it had issues, such as rusted body parts, a fender that was bulging out about 6”, and many more things.
 The car sat in storage for many years before he could get to work on it.
 When he did, he worked on it like a mad scientist and after 33 months and some $50,000-$60,000 it was done as the classic beauty it is today.
 With a full body off restoration, Doc has tubbed the car, modified the frame, built numerous specialized parts, put Glide bucket seats in the rear to look like Corvette seats, and redesigned Ford Taurus seats for the front.
 It is powered by a 365 Chevy Engine, 5 Speed Richmond manual transmission, and 9” Ford Lincoln rear end.
 The tan interior, gorgeous red paint, and American wheels make this car a true show stopper.
 This car was featured in Hot Rod Magazine’s July 2002 issue and has been featured on IN-N-OUT t-shirts.

 1957 Ford Fairlane 500.
 Absolutely stunning, with so much attention applied to every detail; body work, paint, trim, engine, upholstery, 4-wheel disc brakes, etc. But, that was not always the case.
-Bob bought the car on line in 2002 from a dealer in Denton, Texas, sight unseen.
-He says it was a rookie mistake and he made the best of it.
-The body work included replacing various panels on the car and, with much labor and money spent, it was completed to its current state in 2015 (he says it’s never finished).
+The car was bought on line in 2002 from a dealer in Denton, Texas, sight unseen.
+It was a rookie mistake, and the best was made of it.
+The body work included replacing various panels on the car and, with much labor and money spent, it was completed to its current state in 2015 (it’s never finished).
 It is powered by a 2002 Ford Cobra 4.6L supercharged 32 valve V8 with a 6 speed Tremic trans & 9” Ford 4:10 positraction rear end.
 The Volvo Passionate Red paint & black leather interior make the car a truly beautiful ride.
 The car, with its 400 HP and good looks is something to see and drive.

 Vic and Wanda Cunnyngham